WESTERN STATES MUZZLE LOADER ASSOCIATION

 fire 2 shots offhand, 2 shots sitting or kneeling, and 2 shots over the log or

-prone position.
+prone position; 2 SHOTS ON EACH ANIMAL.
 Shooting from a

 “harder” position is only allowed;